 This report is prepared by the American Academy of Family Physicians Medical Education Division.

 Combining all of the positions filled in 2014 as of March —including data from the American Osteopathic Association (AOA) Intern/Resident Registration Program Match1 and the NRMP Main Residency Match Advance Data2 — U.S. allopathic family medicine residencies filled 109 more positions over 2013, 89 of which were filled with U.S. seniors (81.7% of new positions filled with U.S. seniors).
 This is likely to represent the vast majority of positions offered and filled in 2014, however, to account for all positions filled in 2014, data published by the NRMP during the late spring of 2014 which includes positions filled through its Supplemental Offer and Acceptance Program (SOAP) and data from the AAFP’s annual Residency Census in the late summer will need to be considered to capture real medical student matriculation to U.S. allopathic family medicine residencies.
-The AAFP will publish its complete Family Medicine Graduate Medical Education and Match Analysis in the fall of 2014.
+The AAFP published its complete Family Medicine Graduate Medical Education and Match Analysis in the fall of 2014 (see "Further Match Analysis" below).

 What follows is analysis and outlook for family medicine and primary care in the U.S. based mostly on the NRMP’s Advance Data Tables: 2014 Main Residency Match, also taking into account the 2014 AOA Match and related medical school and residency data, information, and trends.
 The information points to overall increases in production of family medicine physicians, reflecting more interest in family medicine careers by U.S. medical students, but with a growing primary care workforce need that’s greater than the current rate of increase in U.S. medical school production of family medicine residents or available family medicine residency positions.